Germany will support Portugal's decision on bailout exit-Merkel

-BERLIN (Reuters) - Germany will support Portugal in its forthcoming decision on how to exit its bailout program, Chancellor Angela Merkel said on Tuesday, adding that she expected a decision from Lisbon soon partly because confidence in the euro zone was growing.
+BERLIN, March 18 (Reuters) - Germany will support Portugal in its forthcoming decision on how to exit its bailout programme, Chancellor Angela Merkel said on Tuesday, adding that she expected a decision from Lisbon soon partly because confidence in the euro zone was growing.

 "It is a decision for the Portuguese government," Merkel said at a news conference in Berlin with Portugal's Prime Minister Pedro Passos Coelho.

 "I completely understand it when the Portuguese Prime Minister says he will take the decision when it needs to be taken and Germany will support any decision..
 We have stood by Portugal and we will continue to do so," she said.